-Oman Construction Industry
+Omani Construction Industry

 Oman is a developing country in which the construction industry is one of the promising sectors that contributes to the country's economy (Project Oman, 2020).
-As part of the government's strategy to diversify economy away from oil and gas, the construction sector in Oman has been buoyant over the last few years (The World Bank, 2019; Townsend, 2017).
-The construction industry in Oman has registered an average annual growth rate of 9.4% under the Eighth Five Year Development Plan 2010-2015 (Global Data, 2018).
-Continued growth is expected during the period 2018-2022 with approximately USD 180 billion worth of planned or on-going projects in Ninth Five Year Development Plan 2016 -

-2020 (Malik & Mitchell, 2018).
-With 6,75,757 workers in the year 2017 for example, the industry has provided job opportunities for both Omanis and expatriates (Oxford Business Group (OBG), 2020).
-The Omani Government uses the industry as a "tool" to lower its unemployment rate.
-To cater to the growing population, government is spending heavily on social infrastructure including housing, education and health sector (Alpen Capital, 2015).
+As part of the government's strategy to diversify economy away from oil and gas, the construction sector in Oman has been buoyant over the last few years (The World Bank Group, 2019; Townsend, 2017).
+The construction industry in Oman has registered an average annual growth rate of 9.4% under the Eighth Five Year Development Plan 2010-2015 (CISION, 2017).
+Continued growth is expected during the period of 2018-2022 with approximately USD180 billion worth of planned or on-going projects in the Ninth Five Year Development Plan 2016-2020 (Malik and Mitchell, 2018).
+With 675,757 workers in the year 2017 for example, the industry has provided job opportunities for both Omanis and expatriates (Oxford Business Group, 2019).
+The Oman government uses the industry as a "tool" to lower its unemployment rate.
+To cater to the growing population, government is spending heavily on social infrastructure including housing, education and health sectors (Alpen Capital, 2015).
 This is also to attract private investment to the economy.
-Rapid urbanisation, a fast growing middle class and housing loans availability at low interest rate are driving Oman's housing sector construction activity (Alpen Capital, 2015).
-Although the industry has recorded a drop of 5.8% due to pandemic in 2020 (Al-Amri & Marey-perez, 2020), Mordor Intelligence (2020) forecasts a growth of 6% from 2019 to 2024.
-The industry is expected to grow in the future as it is pursuing its diversification plan 'Vision 2040'.
+Rapid urbanisation, a fast-growing middle class and housing loans availability at low interest rate are driving Oman's housing sector construction activity (Alpen Capital, 2015).
+Although the industry has recorded a drop of 5.8% due to the pandemic in 2020 (Al Amri and Marey-Perez, 2020), Mordor Intelligence (2022) forecasts a growth of 6% from 2019 to 2024.
+The industry is expected to grow in the future as it is pursuing its diversification plan of "Vision 2040".

-Contractor Roles in Construction Project Delivery
+Roles of Contractor in Construction Project Delivery